Chiesa14/Pygame_Space-Raiders/README.md

 **You can check the port by:**

-*1.Open the Arduino IDE.*
+1.Open the Arduino IDE.

-*2.Click on Tools in the menu bar and select Port from the drop-down menu.*
+2.Click on Tools in the menu bar and select Port from the drop-down menu.

-*3.The port that the Arduino is using will be highlighted in the list.
-Take note of the port number (e.g., COM3).*
+3.The port that the Arduino is using will be highlighted in the list.
+Take note of the port number (e.g., COM3).

 **Alternatively in linux  you can check the port number by:**

-*1.Open a terminal window.*
+1.Open a terminal window.

-*2.Run the following command to list all the serial ports:*
+2.Run the following command to list all the serial ports:

     ls /dev/tty*

-*3.Look for a port name that starts with */dev/ttyUSB* or /dev/ttyACM.
-The number at the end may vary depending on your system and the number of connected devices.*
+3.Look for a port name that starts with ***/dev/ttyUSB*** or ***/dev/ttyACM***.
+The number at the end may vary depending on your system and the number of connected devices.

-*4.Take note of the port name (e.g., /dev/ttyUSB0 or /dev/ttyACM1) that the Arduino is using.*
+4.Take note of the port name (e.g., /dev/ttyUSB0 or /dev/ttyACM1) that the Arduino is using.